neffo/bing-wallpaper-gnome-extension/README.md

 This extension is based extensively on the NASA APOD extension by [Elinvention](https://github.com/Elinvention) and inspired by Bing Desktop WallpaperChanger by [Utkarsh Gupta](https://github.com/UtkarshGpta).

-Also, check out my related [Google Earth View wallpaper extension](https://github.com/neffo/earth-view-wallpaper-gnome-extension).
+Also, check out my related [Google Earth View wallpaper extension](https://github.com/neffo/earth-view-wallpaper-gnome-extension) and the partially-derived (Bing Desktop Wallpaper for Cinnamon)[https://github.com/Starcross/bing-wallpaper-cinnamon] by Starcross.

 ## Features

 ![Screenshot](/screenshot/popup.png)

-* Fetches the Bing wallpaper of the day and sets as both lock screen (and now it's dialog also) and desktop wallpaper (these are both optional)
+* Fetches the Bing [Image of the Day](https://www.microsoft.com/en-us/bing/bing-wallpaper) and sets as both lock screen (and now it's dialog also) and desktop wallpaper (these are both optional)
-* Optionally force a specific region (i.e. what Bing calls a "market", some Wallpapers may relate to local holidays or locations)
+* Only attempts to download wallpapers when they have been updated - doesn't poll continuously
 * Automatically selects the highest resolution (and most appropriate wallpaper) in multiple monitor setups
 * Optionally clean up Wallpaper directory after between 1 and 7 days (delete oldest first), or keep them forever
-* Only attempts to download wallpapers when they have been updated
-* Doesn't poll continuously - only once per day and on startup (a refresh is scheduled when Bing is due to update)
+* Optionally force a specific region (i.e. what Bing calls a "market", some Wallpapers may relate to local holidays or locations)
 * Language support: English (en), German (de), Dutch (nl), Italian (it), Polish (pl), Chinese (zh_CN), French (fr_FR), Portugeuse (pt, pt_BR), Russian (ru_RU), Spanish (es), Korean (ko, ko_KR, ko_KP), Indonesian (id), Catalan (ca) and Norwegian Bokmål & Nynorsk - a HUGE thanks to the translators
-* NEW: image preview in menus & ability to manually set desktop and lockscreen wallpapers individually
-* NEW: copy image to clipboard
+* image preview in menus & ability to manually set wallpapers individually or copy image to clipboard
-* NEW: a selection of different indicator (tray) icons to choose
+* NEW: a selection of different theme-aware indicator (tray) icons to choose
-* NEW: override the GDM3 lockscreen blur
+* NEW: override the Gnome (GDM3) lockscreen blur (requested feature)

 ## TODO